 Female blackbucks are ready to mate at eight months old but will do so when they reach two years.
 Rutting occurs twice a year, from March to April and August to October.

 At this time, males get excessively territorial and engage in constant battles to secure mating rights.
-Once a female is pregnant, gestation goes on for six months giving bath to 1 fawn only.
+Once a female is pregnant, gestation goes on for six months, giving birth to 1 fawn only.

 Is the Blackbuck Deer Endangered?

-The only place in the world you can find the Key deer (Odocoileus virginianus clavium) in the wild is the Florida Keys, off the south coast of Florida.
+The only place in the world you can find the Key deer (Odocoileus virginianus clavium) in the wild is the Florida Keys, hence their name.
+This is a small Archipelago just 5 feet above sea level off the south coast of Florida.

-Key deer is a small deer species that has a reddish-brown coat.
-Males grow antlers distinctive with deer species and drop them in February.
+Key deer is the smallest subspecies of the Northern White-tailed deer.
+It has a reddish-brown coat and enjoys swimming from one island to another.
+Males grow antlers distinctive to deer species and drop them in February.

 Key Deer Reproduction

 Late fall and early winter mark the start of rutting season for Key deer, with mating happening in October.
-The females will carry the pregnancy for seven months giving birth to 1 fawn per year.
+The females will carry the pregnancy for seven months.
+And it gives birth to at least one fawn per year.

 Are Key Deer Endangered?

 Yes, the Key deer falls under the Endangered Species Act in the US.
-Hunting is the main culprit, and now there are only about 800 deer left in the wild.
+Now there are less than 1000 deer left in the wild.

 Sika deer (Cervus Nippon) is also known as the Japanese or Spotted deer.
 They are native to Eastern Asia regions but also have a presence in Western countries.
 Some of these western countries include New Zealand, the USA, Denmark, and Ireland.